Amazon frogbit

 • Flowers emerge upright, and subsequent fruit develop on the underside of the plant, in the water.
 Both fruit and flowers are hard to see.

-• Fruit are retained on the plant but split when mature, releasing seeds which mostly sink.
+• Fruit are retained on the plant but split when mature, releasing seeds, which mostly sink.

 Habitat

 • Prefers tropical to subtropical climates.
-It may become naturalised in dams, lakes and freshwater wetlands throughout Queensland.

 Distribution